monogramdesign/.github/profile/README.md

 Monogram is a digital agency from<br>
 Atlanta.
 We thrive at the intersection of,<br>
-great design, innovative technologies,<br>
+great design, innovative technologies<br>
 and providing exceptional service.
-We,<br>
+We<br>
 help you share your story, empowering<br>
 you to make your dent in the universe.